Esoteric Masons

 Q - How do I find other people near me that want to be Masons?

 A - You can ask.
 You're free to invite anybody in your life to consider Esoteric Freemasonry.
 People under the age of 18 may become members with the permission of a parent.
-Any person you know is eligible to become an Esoteric Freemason as we do not discriminate against seekers after Divine knowledge. <Masonicinfo Note: Do you get a commission for this or is all the cash sent to Mr. Gilbert?>
+Any person you know is eligible to become an Esoteric Freemason as we do not discriminate against seekers after Divine knowledge. <Masonicinfo Note: Bring in all your friends: help support more of "Doctor" Gilbert's self-created groups....>

 What Mr. Gilbert apparently didn't realize in his answers was how very telling they were in terms of 'realism'.
 This group has no more connection to Freemasonry than my fireplace has to my automobile!